StreamLayer/sl-tinode/docs/API.md

 pres: {
   topic: "me", // string, topic which receives the notification, always present
   src: "grp1XUtEhjv6HND", // string, topic or user affected by the change, always present
-  what: "on", // string, what's changed, always present
+  what: "on", // string, action type, what's changed, always present
   seq: 123, // integer, "what" is "msg", a server-issued ID of the message,
             // optional
   clear: 15, // integer, "what" is "del", an update to the delete transaction ID.